These tours are essentially private tours. The tours will be reserved on

 Many hydroelectric power plants are constructed by taking advantage of

 heavy snowfall and abundant water.
-An electric bill in this region is the

 Snow is a big nuisance for the people here, however, heavy snowfall is